saranya-s-narayanan/Duelyst2-card-game/README.md

 I have modified the constructor so the board is passed into it.
 This is so the `addUnitToBoard(tilex,tiley)` can be used in the creation of the avatar.
 The avatar needs to be treated as any other unit for the most part so needs to be accessed through the tiles in the same way.

+# GameEnd

+A method to check if the game has ended, when the players reach 0 health or have no cards left to play, was created in the PerformAction class `gameEnd(ActorRef out, GameState gameState)`. the method returns a boolean and also sets `gameState.isGameOver`, it is being called in the Heartbeat.java to periodically check the state.